Explore the Best Types of Freshwater Fish for Your Aquarium

 The pearl gourami has a unique peachy color.

-Starting this list off, the pearl gourami is handsome thanks to its unique color and pattern.
-They are simple to care for regardless of your experience level and only grow to around 4 to 5 inches.
+To start this list, the pearl gourami (Trichopodus leerii) is an attractive fish due to its unique color and pattern.
+They are simple to care for, regardless of your experience level, and only grow to around 4 to 5 inches.
 What’s more, they can live for around 5 years in a well-maintained freshwater setup.

-Social, curious, and peaceful to many of the other species on this list, pearl gouramis prefer fairly warm and acidic water.
-However, thanks to how hardy and adaptable they are, these spotted, peach-toned little fishes can forgive a beginner’s mistake here and there.
+Pearl gouramis are social, curious, and peaceful around many of the other species on this list.
+They prefer fairly warm and acidic water with a pH of 5.5 to 7.5.
+However, thanks to their hardiness and adaptability, these spotted, peach-toned little fish can tolerate a beginner’s mistake here and there.

-Keep in mind, though, that while the males are more colorful and vibrant than the females, they can be somewhat territorial to other male gouramis.
-It’s best to keep only one male gourami per aquarium, regardless of the tank’s size.
+Keep in mind, though, that while the males are more colorful and vibrant than the females, they can be somewhat territorial toward other male gouramis.
+It’s best to keep only one male gourami per aquarium, regardless of the tank size.

 two-silver-angelfish

-The silver angelfish is one of the more visually stunning fish on this list.
-It’s sure to be a centerpiece of your aquarium if you choose to give one a loving home.
+The silver angelfish (Pterophyllum scalare) is one of the more visually stunning fish on this list.
+It’s sure to be a centerpiece of your aquarium if you choose these fish for your setup.

-With its attractive silver body color, thin black striping, and long, thin, tendril-like fins, this fish is an excellent choice for beginner aquarium keepers and experts alike.
+With its attractive silver body, thin black striping, and long, thin, tendril-like fins, this fish is an excellent choice for beginner and experienced aquarium keepers.
 It grows to a fairly modest 6 inches in length.
-Silver angelfish can live for an impressive 10 years in captivity, provided you meet their care requirements.
+Silver angelfish can live for 10 years or longer in captivity, provided their care requirements are met.
+These fish are particularly sensitive to poor water quality.

-Like many of the other species on this list, you can safely house the silver angelfish with various similar-sized tankmates.
-Compatible species include corydoras, plecos, mollies, gouramis, and more.
-They prefer fairly warm water with a pH level of roughly 6.8 to 7.8.
+Like many of the other species on this list, silver angelfish can be safely housed with various similar-sized tankmates.
+Compatible species include corydoras, plecos, mollies, gouramis, and others.
+They prefer fairly warm water with a pH level of roughly 6.5 to 7.5.

 two-neon-tetra-fish

-While there are many species of tetra that would be ideal for this list, the neon tetra is one of the most unique-looking.
-It’s also a fairly inexpensive and accessible species commonly sold by breeders and at pet shops all over the world.
+While many species of tetra would be ideal for this list, the neon tetra (Paracheirodon innesi) is one of the most distinctive.
+It’s also a fairly inexpensive and accessible species commonly sold by breeders and pet shops all over the world.

-The neon tetra is a small type of aquarium fish that only grows to around 1.5 to 2 inches long.
+The neon tetra is a small fish that only grows to around 1.5 to 2 inches long.
 Despite its diminutive size, its bright blue, orange, and silver coloring makes it easy to spot even from a distance.
+In optimal conditions, they can live up to 5 years, and occasionally even longer.

 Native to parts of Colombia, Peru, and Brazil, these bright little fish prefer fairly warm water.
-Their pH level should be roughly 4 to 7.5.
-They should be kept in small groups of at least 7 to 12 individuals and be provided with plenty of plants to seek shelter from time to time.
+The water pH should be roughly 6.0 to 7.0.
+These schooling fish should be kept in groups of at least 6 individuals.
+They should be provided with plenty of plants for shelter.
 Neon tetras can be housed with guppies, gouramis, mollies, and other tetras, among many other species.

 zebrafish-zebra-danio